UVA-DSA/EMS-Pipeline/README.md

 ![Alt text](main2.png?raw=true "Demo")

-For the demo, make sure all the required Python packages, PyQt4, MetaMap, and PyMetaMap are installed.
+For the demo (under Demo directory), make sure all the required Python packages, PyQt4, MetaMap, and PyMetaMap are installed.
 MetaMap should be installed under the public_mm directory.
 To run MetaMap, first make the metamap.sh file executable by

 `chmod +x metamap.sh`